macnev2013/macSCP/README.md

 # macSCP

-macSCP is a software which allows store the details of your remote server and connect to it securely.
+macSCP is software that allows storing the details of your remote server and connect to it securely.
 A great alternative to Putty and WinSCP for MacOS.

 Written in Swiftui to bring power and perfomance of MacOS native framework.